kuwisdelu/MSIResearch/magi-help.md

 If you need additional Python and R packages, but __not__ a specific version, you may install the packages directory using `pip3 install` or `install.packages()`.

-If you need *specific versions* of packages, please create a virtual environment using `venv` (if Python) or `renv` (if R) and install packages into the virtual environment.
+If you need *specific versions* of packages, please create a virtual environment using `venv` (for Python packages) or `renv` (for R packages) and install packages into the virtual environment.

 If you need additional software or dependencies that require administrator privileges to install, please contact the Magi cluster maintainer.

+## Magi versus Discovery

+Northeastern University members also have access to the Discovery cluster which includes over 50,000 CPU cores and 525 GPUs.

+You should use Magi node if:

+- You need faster single-core performance
+- You need fast SSD storage for out-of-core computing
+- You need less than 192 GB of memory
+- You need more memory on a GPU than is available on Discovery
+- You need software that is not available on Discovery

+You should use Discovery if:

+- You need more than 24 CPU cores
+- You need more than 192 GB of memory
+- You need a more powerful GPU than is available on Magi
+- You need multiple CPUs with >40 Gbps interconnect bandwidth
+- You need software that is not available on Magi